m-canton/godot-scene-manager/addons/scene_manager/test/change_scene/transition/gradient/README.md

-I used GIMP to generate these gradients.
-You can easily create custom resolutions by using the gradients tool and selecting the shape you want.
+I used [GIMP](https://www.gimp.org) to generate these gradients.
+You can easily create custom resolutions by using the [gradient tool](https://docs.gimp.org/2.2/en/gimp-tool-blend.html) and selecting the shape you want.